stackhpc/ansible-slurm-appliance/ansible/roles/squid/README.md

 - `squid_conf_mode`: Optional str, `default` (the default) or `eessi`.
 See above.
 - `squid_conf_template`: Optional str.
 Path (using Ansible search paths) to squid.conf template.
 Default is in-role templates.
-If this is overriden then `squid_conf_mode` has no effect.
+If this is overridden then `squid_conf_mode` has no effect.
 - `squid_http_port`: Optional str.
 Socket addresses to listen for client requests, default '3128'.
 See squid parameter.